DaHaoTran/GymManagementSystem/README.md

   "Audience": "Your-audience"
 }

-After update database, open StoredProcedure.sql in sql folder to install procedures for database (use sql server managements studio 20).
+Open ~~ StoredProcedure.sql in sql folder to install procedures for database ~~ Data.sql to get sample database (use sql server managements studio 20).

 ## Some images
 ### Admin UI: